-Description:During the 1500ís to the 1700ís, the great seafaring Catholic nation of Portugal had a global Empire that included possessions in Africa, Asia and South America.
-At this time, Portugal was one of the world's major economic, political, and cultural powers.
+Description:During the 1500s to the 1700s, the great seafaring Catholic nation of Portugal had a global empire that included possessions in Africa, Asia and South America.
 Brazil was discovered in the year 1500 by Admiral Pedro Alares Cabral and claimed for Portugal.
-The Portuguese Empire soon became extremely rich, as they collected more gold from the newly found Brazilian mines over a few decades than Spain took from their possessions in Central and South America in over 400 years.
+By the early 1700s, the Portuguese Empire soon became extremely rich, as they collected more gold from the newly found Brazilian mines over a few decades than Spain took from their possessions in Central and South America in over 400 years.
 There were also the very productive diamond and precious gemstone mines that kept the royal coffers full.